-This document is one of a series that has been approved and issued by the Secretary of State for the purpose of providing practical guidance with respect to the requirements of Schedule 1 to and Regulation 7 of the Building Regulations 2010 (SI 2010/2214) for England and Wales.
+This Approved Document, which takes effect on 1 January 2016, has been approved and issued by Welsh Ministers for the purpose of providing practical guidance with respect to the requirements of Schedule 1 to and Regulations 7 and 37A of the Building Regulations 2010 (SI 2010/2214) for Wales.

-At the back of this document is a list of all the documents that have been approved and issued by the Secretary of State for this purpose.
+At the back of this document is a list of all the documents that have been approved and issued by the Welsh Ministers for this purpose.